or-dvir/basic-navigation-animations/README.md

 # basic-navigation-animations
-some basic animation to be used with navigation component
+some basic animation to be used with android navigation componen/graph add the files you want to `res/anim` folder